 To use the generator, you simply start it.
 All switching is done automatically.
-The generator can be started from the main Multiplex control panel just inside the entry door.
+The generator can be started from any of the Multiplex System control panels.
 It is easier on your generator, and appliances, if you'll allow the generator to reach its normal operating speed (about a minute) prior to applying heavy current loads.